-You’ll need to know the answer to each of these questions when you start a carpet cleaning service.
+You’ll need to know the answer to these questions when starting a carpet cleaning service.

 If you have created a business plan, you’ll already know the costs and financial needs of the cleaning services.
 Keep reading to learn more about ways to fund carpet cleaners.

 Matt explained how he got funding and what it went to:

 How much does it cost to start a cleaning business?

 Most commercial carpet cleaning businesses can be started with less than $5,000.
 A commercial carpet cleaning business will typically get funding from at least one of the following sources:

 - Loans or Gifts from Friends and Family

 - Crowd Funding

 If you’re working, put aside part of your income every paycheck.
 Most financial advisors recommend placing at least 8-10% of your income into savings.

 One of the best ways to fund mobile carpet cleaning is to open a business bank account and transfer money into it every paycheck.